Requirements for Certificate Entry:

 A maximum of 16 students will be accepted to the Certificate in each Spring and Fall semester.

 .
-Students will be required to purchase a uniform, pay for liability insurance, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
+Students will be required to purchase a uniform, provide their own transportation to assigned sites, and cover any other expenses related to clinical experiences.
 Students may be required to travel distances.

 .
 Students are required to complete an American Heart Association Health Care Provider CPR course prior to clinical experiences.
 Students are required to maintain a current CPR card on a one-year renewal cycle to comply with affiliating agency requirements.